JSlomian/docker-symfony-forum/README.md

+# Simple forum
+for admin login admin@forum.com:admin for user login user@forum.com:user or create your own user and intercept with mailcatcher or with symfony profiler

 # Symfony Docker

 A [Docker](https://www.docker.com/)-based installer and runtime for the [Symfony](https://symfony.com) web framework, with full [HTTP/2](https://symfony.com/doc/current/weblink.html), HTTP/3 and HTTPS support.